Richmond County Public Schools: Facilities

 The Mackey-Thompson Learning Center houses the Virginia Preschool Initiative for 4-year olds, the Gifted & Talented program, and the Academic Recovery Program for remediation and credit recovery.
 The Center, originally built in 1938 as Richmond County High School, is named for two African-American educators, William H. Mackey and Augustella Yates Thompson, who were "community leaders in the pursuit of educational opportunities for African-American youth of that time".

 Accreditation and academics

-According to the Virginia Department of Education School Quality Profiles, "Annual accreditation is waived for all Virginia public schools for the 2021-2022 school year due to the continuing impact of the of COVID-19 pandemic on schools and students."
+According to the Virginia Department of Education School Quality Profiles, "Annual accreditation is waived for all Virginia public schools for the 2021-2022 school year due to the continuing impact of the COVID-19 pandemic on schools and students."
 Richmond County Public Schools had been fully accredited in 2017, results consistent with the RCPS district's 2014–2015 report card on statewide benchmarks.
-In addition, Niche awarded the district an overall ranking of A- in academics in 2017.
-Niche's 2022 website ranked the district as B- (above average) overall, based on student-teacher ratio of 16 to 1 and state test scores showing 86% of students proficient in math and 77% in reading.
+In addition, Niche awarded the district an overall ranking of A− in academics in 2017.
+Niche's 2022 website ranked the district as B− (above average) overall, based on student-teacher ratio of 16 to 1 and state test scores showing 86% of students proficient in math and 77% in reading.